About

 Operations

-Rutgers University, Center for Emerging Pathogens hosts the Data and Operations Management Center (DOMC), dedicated to the operations and conduct of sponsored clinical studies.
-The DOMC currently coordinates and manages 12 NIH-sponsored UO1 and RO1 projects, involving human prospective clinical studies in eleven (11) TB-endemic countries, involving adult, pediatric, MDR-TB in biomarker discovery, diagnostic testing evaluation and epidemiology/genomics.
+Rutgers University’s Center for Emerging Pathogens hosts the Data and Operations Management Center (DOMC), which is dedicated to the operations and conduct of sponsored clinical studies.
+The DOMC currently coordinates and manages 12 NIH-sponsored UO1 and R01 projects involving human prospective clinical studies across eleven TB-endemic countries.
+These studies span adult, pediatric, and MDR-TB populations and focus on biomarker discovery, diagnostic test evaluation, and epidemiology/genomics.

 Data and Operations Management Center